iifatimams/CMP-310-Mini-Project-Multithreaded-Producer-Consumer/README.md

 **Expected Outcome:**

-- Producers rarely block since the buffer has enough space.
+- Producers rarely block, as the buffer has ample space.
-- Consumers dequeue smoothly with minimal waiting.
+- Consumers dequeue smoothly with minimal blocking on `sem_full`.
-- Throughput will be significantly higher than Test 1.
-- Latency will be lower because items are not stuck waiting in queues.
+- Producers may run ahead of consumers, allowing items to accumulate in the buffer.
+- Latency increases slightly since items may remain in the buffer longer before consumption.
 - METRICS block should show:
-  - Lower latency (tens–hundreds of microseconds)
   - Total items consumed = 80
+  - Average latency in the hundreds of microseconds (e.g., 500–700 µs typical)
+  - Throughput comparable to or slightly higher than Test 1

 ---